NWMichl/CiscoACI_Grafana/README.md

 ### Shell scripts
 apic_query.sh and apic_querysig.sh may live in the /etc/telegraf directory and provide a wrapper around the API Call.
 The Telegraf inputs.http doesn't support cookie handling, so I decided to break out to bash and use inputs.exec to parse the json response.
-Same for the cert / signature based authentication script, because nobody really wants to manual generate the signature and build the http header cookie by hand.
+Same for the cert / signature based authentication script, because nobody really wants to generate the signature and build the http header cookie by hand.
 Keep in mind that all user/password based API Calls are rate limited by the NGINX process at the APIC.
 So, depending on the scope and frequency you are better off with cert based access.

 ## Configuration
 ### Cisco ACI